 Standard Life Aberdeen share price: what to expect from its half-year results

-Over two years have passed since Scottish chiefs Keith Skeoch and Martin Gilbert hashed out a plan to create the UK’s largest asset manager, but investors are still waiting for the deal to bear fruit ahead of its interim results.
+Over two years have past since Scottish chiefs Keith Skeoch and Martin Gilbert hashed out a plan to create the UK’s largest asset manager, but investors are still waiting for the deal to bear fruit ahead of its half-year earnings.

 When is Standard Life Aberdeen’s results date?

 Standard Life Aberdeen (SLA) will unveil its half-year results on August 7.

 Standard Life Aberdeen’s results preview: what does the City expect?

 Two years after Standard Life Investments and Aberdeen Asset Management merged to create the UK’s largest asset manager and investors are still waiting to see the deal bear fruit, with its share price tumbling more than 30% since being formed.